-- Sept/2020: Dr Do was interviewed by Science News (an American bi-weekly magazine) and Australian television programs including 10 News First, Network 10 (commonly known as Channel 10), Ausbiz TV.
+- Sept/2020: Dr Do was interviewed by Science News (an American bi-weekly magazine) and Television programs including 10 News First, Network 10 (commonly known as Channel 10), Ausbiz TV and UNTV News and Rescue

 - Sept/2020: Our work on "3-Axis Soft Wearable Skin Stretch Haptic Device" has been featured on major international news media and TV Broadcast including UNSW Newsroom, Daily Telegraph, Channel 10, EurekAlert!, ScienceDaily, WinTV, iHeartRadio, NEW ATLAS, Tech Xplore, ACM TechNews, ScienMag, Reddit, Technology Networks, Healthtimes, Slashgear, News Break, AusBiz, etc.

 - Sept/2020: Welcome Diana Huang who joins the lab as thesis student.
 Diana will work on the development of a new bio-inspired soft tubular gripper.

 - We filed TWO Australian provisional patents on "soft haptic devices" AND "soft fluid-driven filament artificial muscles".
 Congratulations to all inventors for your hard works!

 - Congratulations to PhD students Phuoc Thien Phan, Mai Thanh Thai, and Trung Thien Hoang for passing their first year PhD progress review.

 - Congratulations to PhD student Mai Thanh Thai as first author of an accepted IEEE Access paper on the development of a new soft 3-axis skin stretch haptic device.

 - June/2020:Welcome Timotius Teh and James Davies who join the lab as thesis students.
 Timotius will work on a new flexible surgical robot for use in gastrointestinal cancer treatment while James will develop a high aspect ratio soft pump for soft robotics.